 Through a somewhat complicated process, the human body makes collagen on its own using amino acids, which are acquired from foods containing protein.
 Amino acids are chained together to form collagen fibers, with help from nutrients including vitamin C, zinc, copper, polysaccharides (types of bound carbohydrates) and others.

 In order to maintain healthy collagen levels, the goal should be to consume foods high in amino acids that form collagen and elastin (a type of protein found in connective tissue).

-Protein-rich foods that provide you with amino acids (AAs) like proline, glycine, arginine and lysine are especially beneficial, since these are the AAs found most abundantly in collagen protein.
+Protein-rich foods that provide you with amino acids like proline, glycine, arginine and lysine are especially beneficial, since these are the amino acids found most abundantly in collagen protein.

-Unfortunately, a vegan diet doesn’t include foods that are highest in these AAs, such as bone broth, eggs, cod fish, spirulina and gelatin; however, a well-rounded diet that provides you with enough protein in general to meet your needs is still your best option.
+Unfortunately, a vegan diet doesn’t include foods that are highest in these amino acids, such as bone broth, eggs, cod fish, spirulina and gelatin; however, a well-rounded diet that provides you with enough protein in general to meet your needs is still your best option.